vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 from Skanda).
 Sanivrata-on Saturday take an oil-bath and donate oil to a

-brāhmana; worship Saturn with dark flowers; for one year; at end donate the iron image of Saturn placed in iron or clay jar filled with oil and accompanied with a pair of dark garments; the mantra for a brāhmana performer is "san no devīrabhistaye’-Rg.
+brāhmana; worship Saturn with dark flowers; for one year; at end donate the iron image of Saturn placed in iron or clay jar filled with oil and accompanied with a pair of dark garments; the mantra for a brāhmana performer is "san no devīrabhistaye’-R̥g.
 X. 9.4 and for others several Paurāṇika mantras in praise of Sani( called also Kona, probably from a Greek word); this averts all trouble caused by Saturn;

 HV II.
 580-586 ( from Bhav.
 U.), SmK 555.
 Samipājana-worship of Sami tree.
 Vide Vijayā-daśamī above

-pp. 188-194 and Smk 355.
-Sambhuvrata-person that burns in fire two thousand palas of
+pp. 188-194 and Smk 355. Śambhuvrata-person that burns in fire two thousand palas of

 ghee from buffalo milk for a year reaches the position of Nandī; samvatsaravrata; Śiva deity; HV II.
 866-67